How Your External Actions Align With Your Values

 The lesson I learned is that sometimes, going with that strong intuitive feeling in the moment is important because it gives you a rare kind of energy and enthusiasm that cannot be created any other way.
 If you need to jump, that’s a good time to do it because you’ll have all the energy you need to jump high and wide.
 At other times, using that energy to check all the details and engage others in your decision makes the most sense, particularly when longer-term commitments are being made.
 Understanding which action is appropriate is the challenge.

-This week, as you experience the beginning of the new year, pay close attention to your intuition.
+As you experience the beginning of the new year, pay close attention to your intuition.
 Take a look around you and sense whether things feel right.
 Do you need to do some adjusting to realign things?
 Maybe your desk at work needs to be moved or your team needs to be reorganized.
 Perhaps you need to change a process or approach to something at work or in your home.
-Whatever it is, spend this week observing people and processes around you.
+Whatever it is, spend some time observing people and processes around you.
 See if you can feel what needs to change and what the best way to make that change would be.
 Maybe you can jump in because the risk is minimal and the pay-off might be great.
 In other cases, analyzing and processing are the keys to making the right decision.

 Most important, use the special energy of the first of the year to observe what needs changing and don’t be afraid to take action in whatever way is best.
 There’s nothing like new beginnings to revitalize us and renew our goals.